stacks-network/sbtc/README.md

 For other commands read the `Makefile` at repository root.

+### Local devenv

+A local development network is managed through a Docker Compose file in [`./devenv/local/docker-compose`](./devenv/local/docker-compose). `make` commands for starting and stopping it are:

+- `make devenv-up`: Start the network
+- `make devenv-down`: Stop the network and remove containers and networks

 ### Operating Systems

 This project currently supports development on UNIX-based operating systems but